haberdashPI/vscode-modal-keys/docs/doc_index.md

     i: "modalkeys.enterInsert"
 }}
 ```
+By default, a binding works for all modes except insert mode.
+Mode specific bindings are [documented below](#keybindings).

-These bindings can be inserted into your VSCode settings by running the command
-`"ModalKeys: Import preset keybindings"`.
+Bindings can then be set by running the command `"ModalKeys: Import preset
+keybindings"` on this file.

 The simplest type of binding maps a series of keystrokes to a given VSCode
 command.
 You can find these commands by looking at the list of keybindings (e.g.
 `Ctrl-K Ctrl+S` on windows) and copying the command ID from the right-click
 menu.
 More advanced keybindings are covered below.

-By default, any keys defined under `modalkeys.keybindings` will be available in
-all modes other than insert mode (see below for how to make a binding specific
-to one or more modes).

 ModalKeys adds a regular VS Code keyboard shortcut for `Esc` to return back to
 normal mode.
 If you wish, you can remap this command to another key by